aws/aws-iot-device-sdk-java/README.md

 If you are getting a `too many publishes in Progress` error this means that your application has more operations in-flight (meaning they have not succeeded or failed, but they are waiting for a response from the server) than Paho supports by default.
-By default, the Paho client supports a maximum of `10` in-flight messages.
+By default, the Paho client supports a maximum of `10` in-flight operations.

 The recommended way to resolve this issue is to track how many QoS1 operations you have sent that are in-flight and when you reach the limit of `10`, you add any further operations into a queue.
-Then as the QoS1 operations are no longer in-flight you grab QoS1 operations from the queue until it is empty or until you have hit the maximum of `10` in-flight messages.
+Then as the QoS1 operations are no longer in-flight you grab QoS1 operations from the queue until it is empty or until you have hit the maximum of `10` in-flight operations.
 You then repeat this process until all the operations are sent.
 This will prevent your application from ever trying to send too many operations at once and exceeding the maximum in-flight limit of the Paho client.

-Another way to help reduce this issue is to increase the maximum number of in-flight messages that the Paho client can process.
+Another way to help reduce this issue is to increase the maximum number of in-flight operations that the Paho client can process.
 To do this, you will need to modify the source code to increase this limit.
 Download the source code from GitHub, navigate to the `AwsIotMqttConnection.java` file, and add the following line of code in the `buildMqttConnectOptions` function just under